chapmanu/web-components/README.md

 # File Structure

 Modify images, javascript, and styles in the `/_assets/` directory.
 Modify html in the `/_includes/` directory.
 These are compiled and minified into the `/_site/` directory for usage.
-Files are generally stored in one of three folders:
+Files are generally stored in one of three folders :

 1. **Shared** - Components which are loaded on to every page, across every website.
 2. **Molecules** - Simple elements like buttons, date pickers, or tables.